bathinapullarao/jenkinsfile-poc/README.md

 # jenkinsfile-poc
-POC on how to configure a Jenkinsfile based simple build pipeline for Spring-boot/gradle project..
+POC on how to configure a Jenkinsfile based simple build pipeline for Spring-boot/gradle project....